Iron Maiden - Killers

 In the early '80s, a videotape of Maiden's mythical performance "Live At The Rainbow" was released in Israel.
 This historic and rare item (at the time), was recorded before the release of "Killers", during a performance held on December 21, 1980.
 This live show was one of Adrian Smith's first appearances with the band.

-We got lucky and a pirated copy of that show on a VHS tape fell in our hands.
+We got lucky and a pirated copy of that show on a VHS tape fell into our hands.
 It became the focus of a pilgrimage of organized screenings held for members of our friends, all "Heavy Rock" fans.
-For hours on end we sat in the small living room and watched the tape to the displeasure of our parents and neighbors.
+For hours on end, we sat in the small living room and watched the tape to the displeasure of our parents and neighbors.

 The mentioned video tape and album were our entrance ticket to the wonderful world of "Iron Maiden" and since then, for almost forty years, these images will be burned in our memory as the founding moment in which we knew the faces behind the sounds.